lliu1871/begfe/README.md

 ### A control file for analyzing gene family data

 The other control file control1 is for carrying out the Bayesian analysis of the gene family data.
-Type ./begfe control1 and hit return.
+Type ./begfe control and hit return.

 0 #0:analysis, 1:simulation
 sim1 #input file